thi-ng/umbrella/packages/wasm-api/README.md

    defining glue code for the TypeScript [core API](https://docs.thi.ng/umbrella/wasm-api/interfaces/CoreAPI.html) defined by this package
+7. [Zig build files]() to simplify using hybrid TS/Zig packages with the built-in build system
-7. Extensible shared [datatype code generator infrastructure](https://github.com/thi-ng/umbrella/tree/develop/packages/wasm-api-bindgen/) for (currently) Zig & TypeScript and C11.
+8. Extensible shared [datatype code generator infrastructure](https://github.com/thi-ng/umbrella/tree/develop/packages/wasm-api-bindgen/) for (currently) Zig & TypeScript and C11.
 For TS fully type checked and memory-mapped (zero-copy) accessors of WASM-side data are generated.
 In principle, all languages with a WASM target are supported, however currently only bindings for these mentioned langs are included.
-8. [CLI
+9. [CLI
    frontend/utility](https://github.com/thi-ng/umbrella/blob/develop/packages/wasm-api-bindgen/README.md#cli-generator)
    for the code generator(s)